stefan5kp/SCPT_tool/README.md

 2026-06-22
 	- Updated input parameters to be qc for the Zhang et al. Model (without pore pressure correction).
 	- Updated the model offset "a" to be geology specifc.

+2026-08-25
+    - Updated the all-in-one-tool to the most recent version and added function for exporting the site specific Vs result.

+## Citation
+Zhang, ZS, SJ Brandenberg, JP Stewart (2026).
+Algorithm for interpreting velocity profiles from seismic Cone Penetration Test data, 13th National Conference on Earthquake Engineering, Portland, OR, EERI